AbhyudaiSingh09/PBFT_POC/README.md

 host = "127.0.0.1"
 port = 8083

-You can add or remove nodes here to simulate larger networks.
+Add or remove nodes here to simulate larger networks.

-⸻

 🚀 Run the Simulation